linux-system-roles/network/README.md

 ### `mac`

-The `mac` address is optional and restricts the profile to be usable only on devices with the given MAC address. `mac` only makes sense for `type` `ethernet` to match a non-virtual device with the profile.
+The `mac` address is optional and restricts the profile to be usable only on devices with the given MAC address. `mac` is only allowed for `type` `ethernet` or `type` `infiniband` to match a non-virtual device with the profile.

 - For NetworkManager `mac` is the permanent MAC address `ethernet.mac-address`.